umarhassan-mitodl/14.02-spring-2014/content/pages/calendar-and-readings.md

 title: Calendar and Readings
 uid: a69a8e1f-3a07-ced4-98f5-128a49a3221e
 ---
 For the first seven lectures, the students used the professor's {{% resource_link "f49a0f7f-30ec-5513-00d8-4a6d75c46f45" "lecture notes" "#firstlectures" %}} as their text.
-Please also see the {{% resource_link "257f9b22-becf-4e6c-89d6-8c0e8ef4ee56" "additional readings" %}} below the table.
+Please also see the [additional readings](https://ocw-studio.odl.mit.edu/sites/14-02-principles-of-macroeconomics-spring-2014/type/page/edit/a69a8e1f-3a07-ced4-98f5-128a49a3221e/#additional) below the table.

 \[Macro\] = Blanchard, Olivier, and David R. Johnson. *Macroeconomics*.
 6th ed.
 Pearson, 2012.
 ISBN: 9780133061635.